arethashwalls/Tucson-FoodScraper/README.md

 ### Views:

-Project Title has only one view, which displays all articles and their associated notes.
+Tucson FoodScraper has only one view, which displays all articles and their associated notes.

 ### Controllers:

-Project Title has the following routes:
+Tucson FoodScraper has the following routes:
 * GET `/scrape` scrapes all new articles from [https://tucsonfoodie.com/feed/] (ignoring duplicates), saves them, then redirects to the `/` route.
 * GET `/` fetches all saved articles from the database, populates their notes, and renders them with the `index` template.
 * POST `/articles/:id/newnote` creates a new Note associated with the article with the given ID.